 *and other parts of us we need to be grateful for

 Are you looking to get some great photos?
 Whether you’re a seasoned plus-size model or a gal who’s simply looking for a one-time photographic adventure, you’ve probably wondered just what it takes to get great photos.
+Here are Jose’s top tips for getting the best plus size photography.
 Above: Jose Pagãn and Tay Lee De Castro.
 Photo by Jose Pagan.

 It’s six o’clock on a Sunday night.
 Your feisty guy is sitting on the couch bingeing season after season of deer hunting shows, simultaneously spilling popcorn all over the floor.